 Alana grew very slowly and in the first 7 months she struggled to put on weight, tolerate solid foods or meet key developmental milestones such as rolling or sitting.
-She was a happy baby but it was becoming clear that this was something we needed to look into.
+She was a happy baby, but it was becoming clear that this was something we needed to look into.
 Alana’s first paediatrician recommended that we ‘feed her everything’, something we knew was not going to work for her.
 So we found a new paediatrician and started working through eliminating the most obvious causes.
-One of these tests flagged a metabolic issue and Alana’s case was passed on for genetic review.
+One of these tests flagged a metabolic issue and Alana’s case was referred for genetic review.

 The genetic confirmation came just after Alana’s 3rd birthday after Alana participated in a whole genome sequencing research programme.
 It took nearly 12 months to get the results, but we know that in many cases it can be much longer.
 The diagnosis was devastating.
-We received a phone call from a new geneticist who confirmed that the genetic defect was on the SERAC1 gene and that was causing MEGDEL (3-Methylglutaconic Aciduria, Deafness, Encephalopathy, Leigh-like) Syndrome.
-We were asked about plans to have more children, but were just trying to digest what we had been told.
+We received a phone call from our new geneticist who confirmed that the genetic defect was on the SERAC1 gene and that was causing MEGDEL (3-Methylglutaconic Aciduria, Deafness, Encephalopathy, Leigh-like) Syndrome.
+We were asked about plans to have more children but were just trying to digest what we had been told.

 It was a relief to have a name, something that explained what we were watching Alana go through, but it was also very frightening.
 Google offered up one article from 2006 covering 30 patients worldwide and a very scary and alarming prediction of what was to come for Alana.
 It was a lot to take in and we made a conscious effort to refocus on the child we had right here right now.